 13 of 34

-The Beatles (including drummer Pete Best, second from left) pose for a group photo.
-1961.Hulton Archive/Getty Images
+The Beatles, including their original drummer Pete Best, second from left, 1961.Hulton Archive/Getty Images

 14 of 34